collective/collective.developermanual/source/forms/vocabularies.rst

         @param context: z3c.form.Form context object (in our case site root)

-        @return: SimpleVocabulary containg all areas as terms.
+        @return: SimpleVocabulary containing all areas as terms.
         """

         # Get site root from any content item using portal_url tool thru acquisition